pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 In order to provide high availability, etcd is run as a cluster of replicated nodes.
 To ensure data consistency across these nodes, etcd uses a popular consensus algorithm called [Raft](https://raft.github.io/).
 In Raft, one node is elected as leader, while the remaining nodes are designated as followers.
 The leader is responsible for maintaining the current state of the system and ensuring that the followers are up-to-date.

-More specifically, the leader node has the following responsibilities:
+More specifically, the leader node has the following responsibilities: (1) maintaining leadership and (2) log replication.

 ### Maintaining Leadership